Windfisch/analog-synth/README.md

 Most importantly, `simulation/vco` shows a functional exponential VCO.
 There are detailed annotations on which part serves which purpose.

+[simulation/software/](simulation/software/) contains tooling to do transient simulation on parts of the synth with different control voltages and to further analyze the results.

 Under `measure_vco/` you can find the tooling and test results for measuring the pitch deviation of the VCO.